cjdrake/pyeda/doc/source/boolalg.rst

 All of these are functions of a single variable.
 That is, the domain of these functions is the set of all values the variable :math:`x` can take.
-In all these cases, that domain is :math:`[-\infty, +\infty]`
+In all these cases, that domain is :math:`[-\infty, +\infty]`.

 Remember that variables in Boolean algebra can only take values of 0 or 1.
 So to create interesting functions in Boolean algebra, you use many variables.

-Let's revisit the coin-flipping example from before.
+Let's revisit the coin-flipping example again.
-This time we will flip the coin twice.
+This time we will flip the coin exactly twice.
 Create a variable :math:`x` to represent the result of the first flip, and a variable :math:`y` to represent the result of the second flip.
 Use zero (0) to represent "tails", and one (1) to represent "heads".